-Graduate students in the Swartz lab will have the opportunity to work with two different data sets on which Dr. Swartz is PI.
+Graduate students in the Swartz lab will have the opportunity to work with three different data sets on which Dr. Swartz is PI.

 The Adolescent Health and Brain Study

 This is a study of adolescents recruited from the Sacramento area designed to examine the associations between health, mental health, and brain function in adolescents.
 Adolescents in the study completed questionnaires, provided a blood sample, and completed an fMRI scan.
 Blood samples are assayed for inflammatory markers such as C-reactive protein (CRP).
 Some of the questions we are examining with this study include:

 –What are the associations between peripheral inflammatory markers collected from the blood sample and brain function assessed with fMRI?
 This will help us understand the potential connections between stress, physical health, and mental health.

 –Which patterns of brain function relate to mental health measures such as symptoms of depression and anxiety?

 Identifying Depression Early in Adolescence (IDEA) and the Brazilian-American Initiative on Neuroimaging for Identifying Depression Early in Adolescence (BRAIN-IDEA)